squngy/Fast-Stack-Queue/README.md

 # Fast-Stack-Queue
 A fast Stack and Queue

-Most queues I found after some googling made extensive use of shift() and push(), which are unnecessarily slow methods to use for basically all interactions with the queue, so I decided to make my own, and gave it stack functionality on top (beacuse why not).
+Most queues I found after some googling made extensive use of Array.shift() and Array.push(), which are unnecessarily slow methods to use for basically all interactions with the queue, so I decided to make my own, and gave it stack functionality on top (beacuse why not).

 # Performance
 As long as you do not need to increase the maximum size, all operations are O(1).